cthit/speakIT/README.md

 [![CircleCI](https://circleci.com/gh/cthit/speakIT/tree/develop.svg?style=svg)](https://circleci.com/gh/cthit/speakIT/tree/develop)

 ## Setup a development enviroment for SpeakIT
+This guide assumes you want to use a virtual machine instead of messing around in your host operative system, it is especially useful if you are using a windwos computer.

+But the same dependecies are required regardless of what OS you are using so the instructions here should be somewhat relevant anyway.
 ### Install a new virtual machine with Ubuntu

 Download virtualbox for your current OS